Activate and

 Here’s how to get organized and get started:

 Best way to get organized and get started?
-Join Stand Up For Science’s 31 Days of Action — it’s not too late!
+Join the Science Fight Club!

-You will receive daily prompts for small actions you can take to defend science in America.
+You can get connected and get info on actions you can take to defend science in America.
 It’s so easy!
-By September, you will be a fully engaged activist speaking truth to power.
+In a few weeks, you will be a fully engaged activist speaking truth to power.

 Every small action builds momentum and contributes to the fight.
 We are all constituents — and our opinions, our demands, and the issues that matter to us can and will influence decisions taken in Washington, DC.